Teaching English as a Second Language

 Colour and money

 In response to Nguyen’s comments about the pay difference, 34 year old Elizabeth Brierton commented “I absolutely think it is awful that Vietnamese English teachers with exceptional skills don’t get paid the same as me.
 They do more work.”
 Despite this, she is positive about the future for Vietnamese English teachers.
 Adding, “I also think in 15 to 20 years foreign English teachers will be obsolete in Vietnam and Vietnamese Teachers can take our place with an equivalent pay based on inflation.”

 It’s clear there is an issue with colourism in the teaching english industry, affecting both western and native Vietnamese teachers.
 However through more open discussion and education within the community, the colour of our skin will no longer be a negative topic of discussion.
 I hope this article doesn’t discourage people of colour, or anyone for that matter, to teach English in a foreign country.
 It’s a brilliant experience!

 To all the women who were happy for me to share your experiences, thank you.
 The more we talk openly and honestly about our experiences, the sooner they’ll be a thing of the past, and no matter what colour skin we have, we will all be treated the same.

 The Ministry of Education and Training in Vietnam have been contacted for a statement.

 Have you experienced colourism?
-Do you think more needs to be done to tackle this type of discrimination?
 Leave me your thoughts in the comment box below.

 Thanks for stopping by and reading,